rissern/artificial-unintelligence-final-project-copy/README.md

 ![ML Pipeline Diagram](assets/ML_Pipeline.png)

 ## SimCLR
 SimClr is a self-supervised deep learning architecture that utilizes image augmentations to learn image representations.
 The primary augmentation used are vertical flip, horizontal flip, and rotation by 90 degrees.
-The augmentations allow the same unlabeled image to be fed into the backbone encoder twice with their outputs from the projection head to be compared.
+These augmentations allow the same unlabeled image to be fed into the backbone encoder twice with their outputs from the projection head to be compared.
 The goal of this model is to minimize the difference between the output of the same image with augmentations performed on it.
 ![SimClr Architecture](https://amitness.com/posts/images/simclr-general-architecture.png)

 The weights learned for this model can then be used for the downstream task of image segmentation by attaching a different segmentation head.
 The decoders available for use with our model are fcn_resnet, deeplabv3, and unet++.